 SAN JOSE, Calif., Nov.
-13, 2019 /PRNewswire/ -- Aridis Pharmaceuticals, Inc. (Nasdaq: ARDS), a biopharmaceutical company focused on the discovery and development of targeted immunotherapies using fully human monoclonal antibodies (mAbs) to treat life-threatening bacterial infections, today reported financial and corporate results for the third quarter ended September 30, 2019.
+20, 2020 /PRNewswire/ -- Aridis Pharmaceuticals, Inc. (Nasdaq: ARDS), a biopharmaceutical company focused on the discovery and development of novel anti-infective therapies to treat life-threatening infections, today reported financial and corporate results for the third quarter ended September 30, 2020.

 Third Quarter Highlights and Recent Developments

 "During the quarter and over the past few weeks, we achieved multiple important milestones that impact our clinical and corporate profile, highlighted by the addition of an inhaled at-home COVID-19 treatment (AR-711) to our portfolio of product candidates," commented Vu Truong, Ph.D., Chief Executive Officer of Aridis Pharmaceuticals.
 "Additionally, we reached concurrence with the FDA to streamline and thus expedite the clinical and regulatory process for AR-501's Phase 2 program in cystic fibrosis, and bolstered our balance sheet with the $8.5 million financing.
 These important achievements have helped position us for continued growth as we head into the final quarter of the year."